gholdys/radyjko-357/README.md

 - one configuration text file
 - one small MP3 file with a jingle

-The configuration file should be called `config.txt` and contain just three parameters:
+The configuration file should be called `config.txt` and, in its basic form, can contain only three parameters:
 - `wifi-ssid`: SSID for your WiFi access point
 - `wifi-password`: the password for the WiFi access point
 - `stream-id`: *Revma* stream ID.
 For *Radio 357* these are 'ye5kghkgcm0uv' for AAC format and 'an1ugyygzk8uv' for MP3